ibrahimbio/SkillSchuleDevOps2/README.md

 ```
 - .env.example (use ``` touch env.example ``` to create file).
+The file shows other developers what environment variables an application requires, without exposing secrets.
 Copy and paste content below in created file:

 ```
 # Server Configuration